wp-plugins/simple-links/readme.txt

 * Removed the wp-options table from the tables to be updated.

 == Upgrade Notice ==

+= 1.2.1 =
+This Version will uncheck your options table by default for the wp_options as well as other table prefixes.

 = 1.2 =
 This Version will add the wp_options to the available tables and uncheck the table by default.